The Story of Resources

 - Energie-wende is linked to Resource-wende, which is linked to Social-wende;

-- Must involve all fundamental systems; industrial-, economic- and social dynamics;
+- Involve all fundamental systems; industrial-, economic- and social dynamics;

-- Unresolvable goal conflicts will lead to challenging choices that the citizen must be prepared for;
+- Unresolvable goal conflicts will lead to challenging choices citizen must be prepared for;

 - Transformative changes take time:

 - Plan with at least 20 years from start to implementation.
-Thus, the start is needed at once.
+Decisive action is required now.